Butler vs. Texas Tech: Odds, spread, over/under - November 30

 - Odds to win the national championship: +30000

-- Butler is 79th in college basketball in terms of its odds to win the national championship (+30000), much lower than according to the computer rankings (43rd).
+- Butler is 79th in the country in terms of its odds to win the national championship (+30000), much lower than according to the computer rankings (43rd).

-- The implied probability of Butler winning the national championship, based on its +30000 moneyline odds, is 0.3%.

 Texas Tech Futures Odds